Schedule Change Request Process

 Prerequisite: Grade of B or better in previous English course, Instructor Approval, and completion of summer assignment.

-AP English Literature and Composition covers Modern Literature from the nineteenth century to the present century using novels, plays, and poetry.
+AP English Literature and Composition covers Modern British Literature from the nineteenth century to the present century using novels, plays, and poetry.
 This course focuses on AP-level passage analysis.
 The writing is based upon analyzing literary elements in both prose and poetry to produce thoughtful arguments about the author’s purpose in context of a given time period.
 “Close readings” of the literature and Socratic discussions are used to gain a deeper understanding and appreciation of the authors, their works, their message, and their writing style.

 Mathematics